pmalani/joy_of_sync_async_reactive_apis/readme.md

 # Sync, Async, and Reactive APIs
-Look at a simple as well as more involved example.
-As well as, exception / error handling.
+Look at a simple as well as a more involved example.
+Look at exception / error handling.

 ## Simple
 - Example with 1 key-value